-When reviewing the requisite skills and characteristics of potential new director nominees, the Nominating & Governance Committee, pursuant to our Corporate Governance Guidelines, will consider a variety of criteria, including an individual's independence, diversity, age, skills and experience, each in the context of the needs of the Board as a whole.
+When reviewing the requisite skills and characteristics of potential new director nominees, the Nominating & Governance Committee, pursuant to our Corporate Governance Guidelines, will consider a variety of criteria, including an individual's independence, diversity, age, skills, business experience, professional experience and industry experience, each in the context of the needs of the Board as a whole.
 Although the Committee does not have a formal policy regarding consideration of diversity in identifying director nominees, the Committee will evaluate a nominee based on his or her diversity of background, skills, experiences, viewpoints, and geographical representation, as well as more traditional diversity factors.
 As a result, the composition of the current Board reflects diversity in age, gender, background, skills, and business and professional experiences.

-The Nominating & Governance Committee may solicit the views of Senior Management, Board members and any other individuals it believes may have insight into a candidate.
+Once a proposed candidate is identified, the Nominating & Governance Committee may solicit the views of Senior Management, Board members and any other individuals it believes may have insight into a particular candidate.
 The Committee may designate one or more of its members and/or other Board members to interview any proposed candidate.
-The Committee then will recommend a director nominee to the Board based on its evaluation of such criteria
+The Committee then will recommend a director nominee to the Board based on its evaluation of such criteria.

-In April 2016, the Board of Directors determined to increase the size of the Board to provide for the addition of a new member of the Board.
-The Nominating & Governance Committee began the process of identifying new nominees for election to the Board by soliciting recommendations from members of the Board and members of our Senior Management.
-During that process, various candidates, including Mr. Koch, were screened and interviewed and, ultimately, Mr. Koch was identified as a potential candidate by Board members and interviewed by the Chairman of the Board, the Chair of the Nominating & Governance Committee and certain other members of the Board and Senior Management.
-The Nominating & Governance Committee recommended to the full Board that the Board be increased from ten to eleven directors and that Mr. Koch be elected to fill the vacancy created by such increase.
-Mr. Koch was elected effective April 21, 2016, and is included in the group of nominees for election by our shareholders at the 2017 Annual Meeting of Shareholders for a term expiring at the 2020 Annual Meeting of Shareholders.
+In December 2017, the Board of Directors determined to increase the size of the Board to provide for the addition of a new member of the Board, Dr. Vale.
+The Chairman and CEO and the Nominating & Governance Committee began the process of identifying a new nominee for election to the Board by considering (i) certain individuals who contacted the Chairman and CEO, the Lead Independent Director and/or the Board of Directors and expressed an interest in serving on the Board, (ii) candidates put forth by external search or placement firms, including Dr. Vale, and (iii) recommendations from members of the Board, including the Chairman and CEO.
+During that process, Dr. Vale was screened and subsequently interviewed by several members of the Board, including the Chairman and CEO, the Chair of the Nominating & Governance Committee, the Chair of the Audit Committee, and certain other members of the Board.
+Following that process, the Nominating & Governance Committee considered and formally recommended to the full Board that the Board size be increased from ten to eleven directors and that Dr. Vale be elected to fill the vacancy created by such increase.
+Dr. Vale was elected as a director, effective January 1, 2018, and is included in the group of nominees for election by our shareholders at the 2018 Annual Meeting of Shareholders for a term expiring at the 2021 Annual Meeting of Shareholders.
 See Proposal One-Election of Directors on page 9.